vladimirplyukhin89/sektorbiznes/README.md

+# Description

-# An application that takes data and displays it in a table.
+An application that takes data and displays it in a table.
 Created pagination by pages.
 Added sorting in ascending and alphabetical order

 ## For start

-~ npm install
+- npm install
-~ npm run start
+- npm run start

 ## Built with: